0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - Realizes that the abuser, even after all of this, barely cares to even give proper replies to their victim
-- Keeps on leading them on

 ```ad-quote
 title: **lost in translation** 1:4:11-12
 You know I love you
 So why don't you love me too?
 ```

+- At this point, he realizes that the abuser, regardless of how much effort he puts in, will always keep on leading him on

 ```ad-quote
 title: **lost in translation** 1:O:4-5